Retire by stateFigures verified May 31, 2026

 Drive the Blue Ridge Parkway near Asheville

-Western North Carolina centers on Asheville and the Blue Ridge Parkway, with mountain overlooks, gardens, and a strong arts and food scene.
-There are walking paths and picnic spots at many pullouts, so you can enjoy the views without strenuous hiking.
+Western North Carolina centers on Asheville and the Blue Ridge Parkway.
+You get mountain overlooks, gardens, and a strong arts and food scene.
+Many pullouts have walking paths and picnic spots, so you can take in the views without a hard hike.

 Visit the state parks from mountains to coast

-North Carolina runs a wide state park system that spans the Appalachian Mountains, the rolling Piedmont, and the Atlantic coast.
-Many parks have visitor centers and gentle trails, giving retirees options for easy days outdoors year round.
+North Carolina's state parks run from the Appalachian Mountains, across the rolling Piedmont, to the Atlantic coast.
+Many have visitor centers and gentle trails, so you can plan easy days outdoors all year.

 Explore the Outer Banks and coastal seashores

-The North Carolina coast includes Cape Hatteras and Cape Lookout National Seashores, with long beaches, lighthouses, and birdwatching.
-These barrier island areas are popular for slow beach days and scenic drives.
+The coast holds Cape Hatteras and Cape Lookout National Seashores.
+You get long beaches, lighthouses, and good birdwatching.
+These barrier islands are made for slow beach days and scenic drives.

 Flat income tax, with some pensions exempt

-North Carolina does not tax Social Security and applies a single flat income tax rate to other income.
-Under the Bailey decision, certain government and military pensions are exempt if the retiree had five or more years of service before August 12, 1989.
+North Carolina does not tax Social Security, and it taxes your other income at one flat rate.
+Under the Bailey decision, some government and military pensions are exempt if you had five or more years of service before August 12, 1989.

 NC Department of Revenue